 Guidance, Soft skills & personality

-The 8 steps of the conflict spiral help you to resolve or even avoid conflicts: they help you to recognize how conflicts arise, where the pitfalls are and how you can avoid them.
-And above all: you recognize how to get out of the spiral at every stage.
+The 8 steps of the conflict spiral will help you to resolve or even avoid conflicts: you will recognize how conflicts arise, where the pitfalls are and how you can avoid them.
+And above all, you will recognize how to get out of the spiral at every stage.
 Let’s take a look at how conflicts arise – and how they can escalate.

 The dynamics of the conflict spiral